-This is a rare condition caused by inherited defects in the gene MEN1.
-People with this syndrome have a very high risk of getting tumors of 3 glands: the pituitary, parathyroid, and pancreas.
+This is a rare condition caused by inherited defects in the MEN1 gene.
+People with this syndrome have a very high risk of getting tumors of the pituitary, parathyroid, and pancreas.
 They also have an increased risk of carcinoid tumors.
-Some studies estimate that inherited mutations of the MEN1 gene are responsible for about 10% of carcinoid tumors.
+Some studies estimate that inherited mutations of the MEN1 gene are responsible for about 5% to 10% of carcinoid tumors.
 Most of these are gastric (stomach) carcinoids.
-Children have a 50/50 chance of inheriting this syndrome from an affected parent.
+Children have a 50/50 chance of inheriting this syndrome from a parent.

-If your family is affected by the MEN1 syndrome, you might want to talk to your doctor about the pros and cons of getting tested for it.
-Although the gene that causes tumors in people with the MEN1 syndrome has been found, genetic testing for MEN1 is not widely available.
-Because the results of genetic testing are not always clear cut, it is important that the test is done along with genetic counseling to help you make sense of the results.
+If you have family members with the MEN1 syndrome, you might want to talk to your doctor about the pros and cons of getting tested for it.
+Although the gene that causes tumors in people with the MEN1 syndrome has been found, the results of genetic testing are not always clear cut so it is important that the test is done along with genetic counseling to help you make sense of the results.

 To find out more on being tested for genetic syndromes, see Genetic Testing: What You Need to Know.

 Carcinoid tumors are more common among African Americans than whites.
 Outcomes are also not as good for African Americans.
 Researchers do not yet know why.
 Carcinoid tumors are also slightly more common in women than men.

 People with certain diseases that damage the stomach and reduce the amount of acid it makes (such as atrophic gastritis or Zollinger-Ellison syndrome) have a greater risk of developing stomach carcinoid tumors, but their risk for carcinoid tumors of other organs is not affected.

 Having a family history of any cancer, specifically in a first-degree relative (sibling, parent, or child), or a family history of a neuroendocrine tumor or carcinoid tumor seems to raise the risk of developing a carcinoid tumor.